vitay/pandoc-github/README.md

-# Github-like Pandoc Template
+# Pandoc template for scientific writing

-Produces a single html page that can be hosted on Github.
+Produces a pdf and a single html page that can be hosted on Github.

+## Dependencies

+* make
+* pandoc
+* pandoc-citeproc
+* latex

+## Installation

+Clone the repository or use it as a template when creating one.

+## Usage

+* `make html` creates a file `index.html` that can be hosted on Github.
+* `make pdf` creates a pdf using latex.
+* `make tex` creates a tex file that can be compiled separately.

-Simply push everything to a new repo and, in "Settings/Pages", activate the pages from master and "/ (root)".
+To publish on Github pages, simply commit and push everything to your repo and, in "Settings/Pages", activate the pages from master and "/ (root)".
+Tick "Enable https" and wait a few minutes.

-For videos:
+## Markdown

+[Pandoc's markdown](https://pandoc.org/MANUAL.html) syntax can be used.

+Videos can be embedded with the following code (html-only, obviously not for pdf):

-<div class='embed-container'><iframe src='https://www.youtube.com/embed/qhUvQiKec2U' frameborder='0' allowfullscreen></iframe></div>
+<div class='embed-container'><iframe src='https://www.youtube.com/embed/O7cKkOzWn3s' frameborder='0' allowfullscreen></iframe></div>